FOREX-Euro, high-yield currencies gain on Franco-German pledge

 the euro/Swiss franc from 1.20 francs currently.

-76.60 yen while against the Swiss franc it lost 1.6 percent to
+while against the Swiss franc it lost 1 percent to trade at